copenlu/X-MAML/README.md

 # X-MAML
-Code base for " Zero-Shot Cross-Lingual Transfer with Meta Learning" papaer
+Code repository for " Zero-Shot Cross-Lingual Transfer with Meta Learning" papaer (EMNLP 2020) Will be available soon!